Jack and Joy

 Some of the information about C.S.
 Lewis in this column is adapted from The Inklings by Humphrey Carpenter, pages 233-252.

 There is an ending for everything under the sun.
 People come and go; jobs change; events transition and children get married.
 Things, once so seemingly permanent on our calendar and in our traditions, transition to something else.
 The transitions come to a final transition when life is swallowed up by death and then death gives way to life eternal.

 Everything changes.
 One moment we are holding the hand of a loved one and the next they are gone.
 They have moved away to that far-away land.
 They are not coming back.

 One day we will have a last friend.

 For C.S.
 (Jack) Lewis that last friend was a lady from New York, Mrs. Joy Davidman Gresham.
 They first became acquainted when she wrote to him.
 Lewis was accustomed to getting letters from American fans.
 The letters from Joy were distinct and captured his attention.

 Joy discovered The Screwtape Letters and The Great Divorce by Lewis.
 The struggles of her husband and their marriage led Joy to a sense of helplessness and humility.
 She was converted and became a Christian.
-Though she and her husband both converted to the Christian faith, their marriage continued to fail and they would eventually divorce (Their divorce and Joy's marriage to C.S.
-Lewis has been often discussed and debated).
+Though she and her husband both professed Christ, their marriage continued to fail and they would eventually divorce.

 She made a trip to England in 1952 and Lewis invited her to Oxford for a visit.